FAQs: PG&E Lawsuit Frequently Asked Questions

 What Is the Deadline for Filing a Claim?

-As part of the bankruptcy process, the court will issue a bar date for bringing claims against PG&E, after which time no additional claims may be filed.
-This date has not yet been set.
-However, we encourage all fire survivors to consult an attorney in a timely manner.
-Your lawyer can help you document your losses, advise you of any upcoming deadlines, and offer guidance on insurance and other matters that might arise.
+As part of the bankruptcy process, the court must issue a bar date for bringing claims against PG&E, after which time no additional claims may be filed.
+This date was set for December 31, 2019.
+However, we encourage all fire survivors to consult an attorney to determine whether or not your legal rights have expired.
+Your lawyer can also help you document your losses, advise you of future deadlines, and offer guidance on insurance and other matters that might arise.